cbochs/grapple.nvim/README.md

 ## Tagging

 A `tag` is a persistent tag on a file or buffer.
 It is a means of indicating a file you want to return to.
-When a file is tagged, Grapple will save your cursor location so that when you jump back, your cursor will be placed right where you left off.
-In a sense, tags are like dynamic marks (`:h mark`).
+When a file is tagged, Grapple will save your cursor location so that when you jump back, your cursor is placed right where you left off.
+In a sense, tags are like file-level marks (`:h mark`).

-There are a few types of tag types available, each with a different user in mind.
-The options available are [anonymous](#anonymous-tags), [named](#named-tags), and [labelled](#labelled-tags) tags.
+There are a few types of tag types available, each with a different use-case in mind.
+The options available are [anonymous](#anonymous-tags) and [named](#named-tags) tags.
 In addition, tags are [scoped](#tag-scopes) to prevent marks in one project polluting the namespace of another.

 ### Anonymous Tags

 This is the _default_ tag type.
 Anonymous tags are added to a list, where they may be accessed by index, cycled through, or jumped to using plugins such as [portal.nvim](https://github.com/cbochs/portal.nvim).

+Anonymous tags are useful if you're familiar with plugins like [harpoon](https://github.com/ThePrimeagen/harpoon).

 **Command** `:GrappleMark [index={index}] [buffer={buffer}]`